bitfinexcom/bfx-facs-db-sqlite/README.md

 Runs an array of functions (migrations).

-  Each function in the migrations array expects a pointer to the facility and a callback `(dsm, cb)`.
+  Each function in the migrations array expects a this facility and a callback `(dsm, cb)`.

 Assumptions:
  1.  `PRAGMA user_version` will be used to track migrations.
 It is assumed to unused and will increment as an id for the index of the migrations array
  1. New migrations will always be added to the end of the migrations array and old migratoins shall never be deleted from the array.
 The `PRAGMA user_version` will track which migrations in the migration array which have run and only run new migrations.
+ 1. Each migration is automatically wrapped in a TRANSACTION.
+Migrations wll stop running on any error.

 #### Example Migrations